Go to page content

 Maintain a healthy diet rich in fruits and vegetables with the proper food preparation techniques.
 Go for soups, smoothies, soft dairy and vegetables, and tender meat.
 Avoid sugar-laden foods and drinks that can increase your risk of cavities.
 Drink plenty of water to help loosen any food particles from the teeth.

 Teeth misalignment can have numerous causes, but genetics (which affects teeth and jaw size) can make it hard to prevent.
 But some measures help lower the risk, especially among children – a hopeful note for parents.
-Oral habits, like thumb-sucking, pacifier use, or tongue thrusting can lead to overlapping teeth or open bites.
+Oral habits, like thumb-sucking, dummy use, or tongue thrusting can lead to overlapping teeth or open bites.
 If you have a child, bring them to the dentist once their first tooth appears to identify any potential issues early.

 References: